-Visit Employer.UniveraHealthcare.com and select Resources then Forms.
+Visit our website at Employer.UniveraHealthcare.com and select "Forms" from the Employer Home Page or Resources > Forms from the drop-down menu.
 Under Additional Enrollment Forms, select Membership Cancellation Worksheet.
 This is a fillable PDF form which can be used instead of a full application being completed to cancel a policy.
 This one-page form can be used to cancel a subscriber or dependent.
 For privacy, please limit to one employee's information per form.